-Ultrasurf is one of the most popular 100% free content unblockers that assign you a unique IP address through a proxy along with a decent level of encryption.
+Ultrasurf is one of the most popular 100% free website unblockers that assign you a unique IP address through a proxy along with a decent level of encryption.
 So, technically speaking, it is not a VPN.
 Instead, Ultrasurf recognizes itself as a simple anti-censorship tool.

 The main idea behind Ultrasurf was to provide regular internet users in mainland China with a free and reliable tool to circumvent strict internet censorship.
 Ironically though, Ultrasurf mentions that it may still censor content that it deems offensive.
 The definition of “offensive” might vary from user to user.
 So, in that sense, Ultrasurf might also be doing exactly what it claims to fight against.